ovinc/drapo/README.md

 ### Notes

+- By default, the line is created on the active figure/axes.
+To instanciate a line in other figure/axes, either specify the key/ax parameters, or use `ClickFig()` to activate these axes.

+- If the figure uses non-linear axes (e.g. log), dragging the line as a whole can generate confusing motion.
+It is better to use edge dragging only in this situation.
+This "bug" could be fixed by tracking pixel motion of the line instead of axes coordinates.

 - For now, control over a line is lost when the mouse exits the axes.
 If this happens, just bring the mouse back in the axes and click on the line.

 - When instanciating a line, there is a check to see if any of the edges overlap with an edge of an existing line.
 If it's the case, the line is shited (up and left) to avoid overlapping.

 - If edges of different lines overlap at some point, it is easy to separate them by clicking on one of the lines, away from the edges, to drag it awway.

 - If two lines coincide completely (within pickersize), it is however not possible to separate them again.
 Best is to consider them as a single line and instanciate another line.

 ## Cursor class
 ---------------